As a linguist, language learner, and language teacher I am often asked questions similar to the following:

 This concept needs testing.
 I invite anyone who wishes to prove or disprove this hypothesis to please do so.

-Aptitude, aptitude, and access are three factors that contribute to second language acquisition.
+Aptitude, attitude, and access are three factors that contribute to second language acquisition.

 Aptitude refers to the learner’s natural ability or capacity to learn language.
 This is not necessarily connected to general intelligence.
 Some people have a natural aptitude for language learning.
 When I first shared this idea with a group of language teachers, Ray Clifford pointed out that we can do some things to increase aptitude.
 While nature is clearly a factor here, nurture may be as well.